|

-In this section we take you through the process of sealing a bath, sink, or basin, with silicone sealant.
+In this section we take you through the process of sealing a bath, sink, or basin with a sealant gun.

 Take extra care when using sharp blades.